minhnhat0610/VirtualClinic/README.md

  - Provide an account log-in system which allow every user to store and manage their private information easily.
 All information will be stored at
  - Allow user to input and review blood pressure statistics including Systolic (mmHg), Diastolic (mmHg), Pulse (bpm).
 The app will calculate and display blood pressure status base on user's input data
- - Generate blood pressure chart with two data view mode (Systolic & Diastolic) and analytic report.
-This allow user to visualize data pattern and relationship between data which could be used fore further blood pressure studying.
  - Allow users to manage their personal account including the ability to change password or personal information

 ## Project Reflection